Marital problems among Muslims in America are of increasing concern.

-In this tradition of Nasiha is opportunity for individuals before marriage and couples after marriage to obtain good advice from family, community elders, Imams or Muslim counselors and social workers regarding ways to prevent and intervene early in potential marital problems.
+In this tradition of Nasiha is an opportunity for individuals before marriage and couples after marriage to obtain good advice from family, community elders, Imams, or Muslim counselors and social workers regarding ways to prevent and intervene early in potential marital problems.

 It is clear that inherent in the teachings and traditions of Islam are many opportunities to prevent and address marital problems.

 Just as prevention has taken some time to become valued and recognized as an essential part of the service continuum, so too will marriage preparation education as a prevention strategy take its time.